Two weeks ago, my husband and I embarked on 4-day, 1,600 miles road trip from Maryland to Texas.

 I read it twice and still didn’t get it.
 Maybe you’ll get it the first time.

-Texas in general, with its wide open spaces, rugged vegetation and stone buildings reminds me of Africa; it’s beautiful.
+Texas in general, with its wide open spaces, rugged vegetation and stone-facade buildings reminds me of my nation of birth, Kenya; it’s beautiful.

-We love the warmth and sunshine (cannot tell you how quickly our African skin has darkened!)
+We love the warmth and sunshine (cannot tell you how quickly our naturally dark African skin has darkened even further!)
 We are almost all settled in, and we are loving it.